universe3969/project-atelier/README.md

 2. Fork and clone this repo, then open the terminal and navigate to the project root directory.

-3. Open config.js and change to your Github access token.
+3. Make a copy of config.example.js named config.js, and change to your Github access token.
 ```js
    TOKEN ='YOUR TOKEN'
 ```